-Execs at fast-growing businesses can be put off by what they perceive as the ultimate party-pooper — process.
-But for companies on a fast-track to growth, standardizing process is critical.
-Take business travel: You can cope with a few people running around booking travel ad-hoc when you’re a team of five, but what about when you’re 50 or 500?
-Without standardizing the process (including the appropriate tech and management tools), you’re on a fast-track to paying more than you should, slowing your people down, and risking situations that don’t keep them safe.
+Execs at fast-growing businesses can be put off by what they perceive as the ultimate party-pooper — ‘process.’
+But for businesses on a fast-track to growth, standardizing process is critical.
+Take business travel; you can cope with a few people running around booking travel ad-hoc when you’re a team of five, but what about when you’re 50, or a 500?
+Without standardizing the process (including the appropriate tech and management tools,) you’re on a fast-track to paying more than you should, slowing your people down, and risking situations that don’t keep them safe.

-A smart TMC like Egencia has a travel management platform with policy woven in and uses predictive analytics to offer business travelers the best options for their trip; saving the user time and effort when making their choices.
+A smart travel management platform, like Egencia’s, has policy woven in and uses predictive analytics to offer business travelers’ the best options for their trip, saving the user time and effort when making their choice.

 Keep it simple

-It may sound counter-intuitive to growth but scaling down is another big deal.
-It means ‘to make something smaller.’
-And this is exactly what small, mid-size and even larger fast-growing businesses need to do with the way they organize across business functions.
-Fast-growing software company Outreach, wanted to streamline and simplify, “we switched to Egencia because they just got rid of all the friction that was in the process,” Max Altschuler, vice president of marketing said.
+It may sound counter-intuitive to growth but ‘scaling down’ is another big deal.
+It means ‘to make something smaller’.
+Which is exactly what small, mid-size, and fast-growing businesses need to do with the way they organize across business functions.

-A TMC can save businesses time and money in several ways; it can:
+A TMC can save businesses time and money in a number of ways, it can:

 - Increase efficiency by standardizing the booking experience.
 Everyone uses the same platform, in the same way — no matter who or where they are.

-- Find more choice and lower prices through an extensive supply of transport and accommodation options.
+- Find more choices and lower prices through an extensive supply of transport and accommodation options.
 With thousands of hotels in the platform, 96% of Egencia reservations beat published hotel rates.

 A perfect partner

-In Inc. 5000’s 2019 fastest-growing businesses list, the top spot featured an incredible growth of 36,680 percent.
+In Inc 5000’s 2018 fastest-growing business list, the companies featured had amassed $206.2 billion in revenue in one year (2017).
 That’s pretty mind-blowing.
-Fast-growing organizations are smart, and they understand how to use business functions like travel, to growth hack their business.
+These organizations are smart and they understand how to use business functions like travel, to growth hack their business.
 “We send our salespeople on the road, to do events, to go to dinners, to get face time – it allows us to actually act like we have a presence on the ground in a lot of the cities in the US,” Altschuler explained.

 Small, mid-sized, and fast-growing businesses need to scale their business functions to keep pace with growth.
 And that means being savvy about who they bring on board to support.
-Growing businesses need to partner with experts who are both technologically advanced — with a culture of innovation — and trusted, with an existing client base of happy customers.
-Fast-growing software company Outreach went from 0-350 employees rapidly, and they understood the value of scaling up with a travel management company that valued streamlined processes as much as them.
-“My account executives want to make sure that they can open up an app, and everything’s going to be centralized, and they can get the information they need when they need it,” Altschuler said.
+Growing businesses need to partner with experts who are both technologically advanced, with a culture of innovation — and trusted, with an existing client base of happy customers.

 Inc 5000.
 “2019 Inc. 5000: The Most Successful Companies in America,” Inc., 2019.